Board of Revision

 Board of Revision Membership

-The Shelby County Board of Revision consists of three statutory members: the County Auditor, the County Treasurer, and the Chairman of the Board of County Commissioners.
+The Shelby County Board of Revision (BOR) consists of 3 statutory members: the County Auditor, the County Treasurer, and the Chairman of the Board of County Commissioners.
 The statutory members may appoint representatives to serve with them or in their stead as needed to carry out the business of the Board.

-BOR Responsibilities and Scope of Authority
+Responsibilities & Scope of Authority

 The Board of Revision exists to assure the equitable administration of Real Estate taxes within the County.
 Pursuant to that responsibility, the Board is authorized to consider and recommend settlement of certain matters regarding real estate valuations, disputed applications for various special benefits relating to real estate taxation, interest or penalties on late payment of taxes, etc.